Dipping into your savings account constantly can be a sign that you’re letting FOMO control your spending habits.

 Use the power of automation to make saving painless.
 The point is: When you don’t have to think about saving money, it’s easier to save.

 So, consider automatically depositing money from your paycheck into your savings account – on the day it hits your account.
-Chime members can opt for 10% of each paycheck to go into their savings.
+Chime members can opt for a percentage of each paycheck to go into their savings.

 Another way Chime helps streamline your savings is with the Chime Visa® debit card.
 Just use your debit card to spend as you usually do, and Chime will round up the transaction to the nearest dollar.
 The difference is then transferred to your Savings Account.